 Silver-gelatin film used to make microphotographic copies of long- term, permanent, or archival records must be processed so the residual thiosulfate ion concentration is within archival limits.
 Thiosulfate is a chemical used in developing microfilm.
 When not adequately removed by washing during processing, such residue can consume the emulsion of the film and result in permanent damage.

 All microfilm processing facilities utilized by state and county offices must perform methylene blue testing to measure the residual thiosulfate on microfilm developed on each processor.
 The methylene blue testing method measures the concentration of a blue dye that is formed during the testing procedure.
-The amount of dye indicates amount of residual thiosulfate remaining on the film.
+The amount of dye indicates the amount of residual thiosulfate remaining on the film.

 All microfilm processing facilities, including privately-owned vendors, utilized by state and county offices must submit evidence of methylene blue testing to ITD Media Services for each processor used to process microfilm containing public records.
-Test results must be submitted for each week in which any long-term, permanent, or archival public records are processed.
+Test results must be submitted for each week in which any long-term, permanent, or archival records are processed.

 If an agency contracts with a vendor for micrographic services, that vendor is considered the primary vendor.
 If the vendor utilizes another service to process the microfilm, it is the responsibility of the primary vendor to provide ITD Media Services with methylene blue test results to attest to the archival quality of processing.